4 Tips for Writing an Authentic Essay for Your Graduate School Application

 1. What are the strengths you have to offer?

 Ask yourself what strengths you have to offer.
 Usually, people want to be the best versions of themselves, and we should do this by also being the best for our social networks.
-When joining the PGS community, we are expected to share our strengths with our peers.
+When joining the Presidio community, we are expected to share our strengths with our peers.
 In your application essay, please tell the Admissions team what you see as your strengths.
 Then assess how you can share these skills and competencies with your cohort.
 For example, in the past, those with strong Microsoft Excel skills have helped tutor others, or even be available at random hours to answer Excel questions for those who are still learning the platform.
 Any technical skills that can be shared are always valued strengths.

 It doesn’t stop there, though!
 One of my strengths is storytelling, which is a skill that I am happy to share with others through proofreading their work to ensure it supports the desired voice, tone, and messaging.
 I know others who have strengths in networking, visual art, mathematics, entrepreneurial skills, and more.
-PGS students have an array of interests and professional backgrounds, which means we’re all bringing different quantitative and qualitative skills to share with each other.
+At Presidio, students have an array of interests and professional backgrounds, which means we’re all bringing different quantitative and qualitative skills to share with each other.
 This aspect of the student community also mirrors our school’s philosophy that we can best address the most complex problems by working together.

 2. What are areas you’d like to improve?